cyclozzo/site-templates/index.markdown

 ## About Cyclozzo OSE

 Cyclozzo's Opensource Edition allows you to run Google App Engine compatible applications in a distributed environment.
-It lacks the features of the proprietary version such as automatic scaling, metrics collection, management UI etc. Using Cyclozzo OSE, you will be able to create a cluster where you can host your applications.
+It lacks the features of the proprietary version such as automatic scaling, load balancing, metrics collection, management UI etc. Using Cyclozzo OSE, you will be able to create a cluster where you can host your applications.
+Cyclozzo's opensource version only provides the yellow colored layer in the Application Cloud diagram.

 ## Getting sources